-I used the Blue Sky Planner for YEARS and found it worked really well for me.
-It was simple, straightforward, and SUPER affordable!
+I have used the Blue Sky Planner for YEARS and I find that it works really well for me.
+It’s simple, straightforward, and SUPER affordable!

-With the goals of keeping your planner simple, user-friendly, and inexpensive, select a planner that feels like a good fit for your personality.
+With the goal of keeping your planner simple, user-friendly, and inexpensive, select a planner that feels like a good fit for your personality.

 2. Develop a morning routine